 The Float Fishing Hooks

-Not all hooks are good for float fishing and in fact I see some guys using some really bad ones without even realizing it.
+Not all hooks are good for float fishing and in fact, I see some guys using some really bad ones and they don’t even realize it.

-Remember that when you are float fishing sometimes the bait is moving slow enough that the trout have plenty of time to inspect it which means if you have a 1 inch extra thick hook with a singe trout egg they will likely see the hook and not eat your egg.
-I have a entire page on The Best Float Fishing Hooks so be sure to check it out.
+Remember that when you are float fishing sometimes the bait is moving slow enough that the trout have plenty of time to inspect it which means if you have a 1 inch extra thick hook with a single trout egg they will likely see the hook and not eat your egg.

 The Best Float Fishing Rods